openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/tips-and-tricks.md

 | blk\_size | Specifies the block size to be reported by the device in bytes | Integer \(512 or 4096\) | Optional.
 If not used, block size defaults to 512 bytes |

 :::warning
-Memory-based disk devices are not over-provisioned and the memory allocated to them is so from the 2MiB-sized Huge Page resources available to the Replicated Storage pod.
-That is to say, to create a 64MiB device requires that at least 33 \(32+1\) 2MiB-sized pages are free for that Replicated Storage container instance to use.
-Satisfying the memory requirements of this disk type may require additional configuration on the worker node and changes to the resource request and limit spec of the Replicated Storage daemonset, in order to ensure that sufficient resource is available.
+Memory-based disk devices are not over-provisioned and the memory allocated to them is so from the 2MiB-sized Huge Page resources available to the IO engine pod.
+That is to say, to create a 64MiB device requires that at least 33 \(32+1\) 2MiB-sized pages are free for that IO engine container instance to use.
+Satisfying the memory requirements of this disk type may require additional configuration on the worker node and changes to the resource request and limit spec of the IO engine daemonset, in order to ensure that sufficient resource is available.
 :::

 ### Using File-backed Disks